27 Ways to Increase Traffic to Your Website

 …and they’ll ask influencers to share it on Facebook, Twitter, LinkedIn and more.

 I recently promoted one of my posts on Quuu.
-And got a handful of shares from influential people in the SEO and marketing space:
+And got a handful of shares from influential people in the digital marketing space:

 20. Republish Old Articles on LinkedIn

 LinkedIn is an awesome place to syndicate your content.

 For example, I published this study of YouTube ranking factors on my blog about a year ago: